 One of the limitations of NNFSA is its difficulty in processing higher level languages.
 A "brute-force" method to enhance the computational power of a NNFSA is to increase the size of the existing neural network structure (or increase the precision of the neuron units in the network) while training on a more complex language, say a context-free grammar [Allen90].
-The assumption is that the size of the neural networks has no bound, but the knowledge gained as the network grows gives clues to the representation of the underlying grammar and it associated machine ([Crutchfield91] uses this approach to show that context-free grammars are generated by a nonlinear system on the edge of chaos).
+The assumption is that the size of the neural networks has no bound, but the knowledge gained as the network grows gives clues to the representation of the underlying grammar and it associated machine ([Crutch-field91] uses this approach to show that context-free grammars are generated by a nonlinear system on the edge of chaos).
 But in practice gaining this knowledge is difficult.
-What usually happens is that the trained NNF-SA will only recognize the language up to a certain string length [Wiles95] (in effect, a regular grammar approximation to a say a context free grammar).
+What usually happens is that the trained NNFSA will only recognize the language up to a certain string length (in effect, a regular grammar).
 For the NNFSA to generalize correctly on longer unseen strings, the NNFSA needs to be re-trained on those strings.
-Another way to view this is that a FSA approximation to a DFA is being produced.
-The issue is: how good is that approximation?
+Thus, we argue that this method of knowledge representation is in itself inefficient.

-2.2 Recurrent Network Models: Extensions Beyond Finite State Machines
+2.2 Recurrent Neural Network - Beyond the Finite State Automaton